 Having claimed the lives of close to 40 million people since HIV was discovered in 1983, AIDS is indeed a global health catastrophe.
 Significant progress has nevertheless been made over the last few years, particularly in developed countries, with longer life expectancy for patients on triple therapy.
 But this treatment does not eliminate the virus and must be taken for life.
 Research is therefore continuing to try and find curative treatments and/or a protective vaccine.
-An overview of the work carried out at the Institut Pasteur, as the 9th International AIDS Society Scientific Conference (IAS 2017) took place in Paris, in July 23rd to 27th.
+Here is an overview of the work carried out at the Institut Pasteur.

 Roughly 10 extra years of life.
 In Europe and North America, this is the life expectancy that people infected with the AIDS virus (HIV) have gained since the introduction of triple therapy in 1996, according to a study conducted on 88,504 patients and published in The Lancet HIV in May 2017.
 AIDS however remains the "greatest health catastrophe" the world has ever known, according to the World Health Organization (WHO), which has recorded over one million deaths from AIDS every year since the early 1980s (i.e. close to 40 million to date).
 The number of people carrying HIV is currently increasing, mainly because the number of new infections in adults has not fallen for 10 years and people who have access to treatment, i.e. approximately half of HIV-positive patients worldwide, are living longer.